Ishaan28malik/Hacktoberfest-2024/README.md

 # [List of Hacktoberfest events](https://hacktoberfest.digitalocean.com/events)

-# You can also Contribute Open Source projects or peice of codes from list below :
+# You can also Contribute Open Source projects or piece of codes from list below :

-You can add references to some cool open source projects below aswell.
+You can add references to some cool open source projects below as well.

 ### 1. [Zulip](https://github.com/zulip) -